 Subscribe to evo magazine

-Lister MD Lawrence Whitaker is quietly bullish that the new SUV will make good on the ‘fastest SUV’ claim.
-That said, the British marque has stopped short of qualifying exactly what it means by ‘fastest’, so whether this means acceleration, top speed or quickest over a quarter-mile time is currently unknown.
+Lister MD Lawrence Whittaker is quietly bullish that the new SUV will make good on the ‘fastest SUV’ claim.
+That said, the British marque has stopped short of qualifying exactly what it means by ‘fastest’, so whether this means acceleration, top speed or quickest over a quarter-mile is currently unknown.

 When questioned about future products to follow the Thunder and the SUV, Lister did not rule out more Jaguar-based models.
-This news should come as no surprise, as the company received deposits for 22 of its limited-run of Thunders within the first 24 hours of the order book opening.
+This news should come as no surprise, as the company received deposits for 22 of its limited run of Thunders within the first 24 hours of the order book opening.